shubham-singla01/node_mongodb/README.md

 Caution:
 1. Make sure directory uploads is available in project directory.
 All the uploaded files are temporary copied there.
+2. While testing through other upload ways , enctype of post request must be multipart/form-data for this to work.
+3. Maximum of 2 files can be selected at once.
-2. Assuming input JSON file to be in standard format (Given users.json is in this format.)
+4. Assuming input JSON file to be in standard format (Given users.json is in this format.)

 Format : (starting and ending braces necessary)
 {